top of page

 Use Cases: Personal estate planning, asset segregation, tax-efficient gifting

-So, if you agree between parties that you will minister to them by fixing their plumbing, repairing their car, creating documents, washing windows, providing them housing etc. in exchange for notes or money, IT IS A PRIVATE EXCHANGE AND IS NEVER INCOME, therefore no corporate entity has any right to interfere in that private business of exchange between parties as this exchange is truly claiming lawful money under 12 USC 411.
+So, if you agree, between parties, that you will minister to them by fixing their plumbing or repairing their car or creating documents or washing windows or providing housing etc. in exchange for notes or money, it is a private exchange never to be considered income, therefore no corporate entity has any right to interfere in that private business of exchange between parties as this exchange is truly claiming lawful money under 12 USC 411.

-We hope this breakdown helps you see more clearly the types of trusts and how they work.
+We trust this explanation has helped clarify the different types of trusts and how they function.

 To get started with this important step toward freedom, fill out the application below.
 Wishing you much peace and joy on your life journey!